 Setup Guide for Threat Check API

-Customers use the Threat Check API to determine if an IP address or a hostname is listed on a Silent Push Indicators of Future Attack (IOFA) feed.
-Use the following guide to configure and integrate the Threat Check API.
-Before starting, ensure you have the following for a successful setup:
+The Threat Check API allows Enterprise customers to check if an IP address or hostname is listed on a Silent Push Indicators of Future Attack (IOFA) feed.
+Follow this guide to configure and integrate the Threat Check API into your security workflows.

-You must have the following to successfully complete this guide:
+You must have the following to complete this guide successfully:

 • Enterprise Subscription: An active Silent Push Enterprise subscription.

-• User Identifier Key: A unique key required for authentication.
-This key is found on the subscription page of the Silent Push platform.
+• User Identifier Key: A unique key for authentication, available in the Subscription section of the Silent Push platform.

 • Network Access: The environment must allow outbound HTTPS requests to https://api.threatcheck.silentpush.com/v1/.